-Using LinkedIn’s blogging platform is a great way to position yourself as a thought leader, get more followers and connections, and boost your marketing efforts.
+Creating and posting an article from your LinkedIn is a great way to position yourself as a thought leader, get more followers and connections, and boost your marketing efforts.
 Articles are displayed in the “Activity” section of your LinkedIn profile and will show up in your connections newsfeed or sometimes through notifications.

-If you currently have a blogging strategy in place, consider diverting one or two posts a month to LinkedIn Pulse.
-You can embed relevant links in your post to lead readers back to your website, increasing your traffic and promoting your lead-generation efforts if you divert them toward gated content.
+If you currently have a blogging strategy in place, consider diverting one or two posts a month to LinkedIn.
+You can embed relevant links in your post to lead readers back to your website, increasing your traffic and promoting your lead generation efforts if you divert them toward gated content.
 Become an active participant on LinkedIn—join groups, engage with your connections, and post quality content.

 6. Join and use LinkedIn groups

-We’ll talk about some more specific best practices for LinkedIn groups later in this post, but because you can only post to groups from personal accounts, there will be a blurb included in this section as well.
+We’ll talk about some more specific best practices for LinkedIn groups later in this post, but because you can only post to groups from personal accounts, there’s a blurb included in this section as well.

-Joining industry-specific or relevant groups gives you an avenue to start discussions, crowdsource sentiment, or ask or answer questions.
+Joining industry-specific or industry-relevant groups gives you an avenue to start discussions, crowdsource sentiment, or ask and answer questions.
 This can help build your reputation and promote your company, and it allows you to share your content (but do so sparingly).